monopolygaming/GamingServices/README.md

-* This requires both Python + Discord.py for it to function
+* This requires both Python + Discord.py for it to function.
+* Copy and paste your bot token into the ".env" file for it to work.